 UPDATE: Casey was lucky enough to get a hold of this early from two stores in fact thanks in large to this tweet!
 It’s

 now no longer his main weapon of choice for vlogging with a crazy 45-point auto-focus zones.
 He’s actually switched back to the 70D below.

-Update: This is apparently his day-to-day wide lens.
+Update: This is apparently his day-to-day wide lens for his Canon vlogging beast.
 The above one is apparently the more expensive one.

 Update: He listed a different mic in his latest video.
 This Shure VP83 LensHopper Camera-Mounted Condenser Microphone.
 This Highly directional super cardioid/lobar polar pattern rejects unwanted off-axis audio while clearly capturing the intended sound source.

 Features: 36.5 dB audio sensitivity; unidirectional polar pattern; 125 hours of battery life

 Update 2: As of September 2016, Sennheiser came out with the MKE 440 microphone.
 He hasn’t tried it out just yet but he’s pretty amped given the quality of Sennheiser’s other products.

 Features: dual mini shotgun mics; suppression of ambience and background noise;; 3-level sensitivity adjustment and low-cut